LIVESTREAMED: 13th African Games closing ceremony

 The 13th African Games has officially come to an end.

-The games, held in Accra, Ghana, from March 8 to 23, 2024 were notable as it marked the first time Ghana hosted a continental sports event.
+The games, held in Accra, Ghana, from March 8 to 23, 2024 were notable as it marked the first time Ghana hosted the continental sports event.

 Over 5,000 athletes from across Africa participated, competing in 29 sports disciplines with eight of these disciplines serving as qualifiers for the Paris 2024 Olympics.